 Ensuring that applicants get and give the information necessary for a great match and facilitating an easy and enjoyable recruitment experience for each applicant, regardless of selection outcome.

-As you play an active role in the recruitment process, consider discussing the University’s advancement in research, the excellent retention rate of our freshman class and UF’s ranking in graduate programs, as well as the economic impact of UF teaching and research on the economy of the state.
+As you play an active role in the recruitment process, consider discussing the University’s advancement in research as well as the economic impact of UF teaching and research on the economy of the state.

 Additionally, the University takes great pride in its work/life balance and family-oriented environment, including a dual career services program.
 And finally, be sure to share with prospective candidates the benefits of the Gainesville community as a whole.
 You can find useful information at the end of this section.

 It is important to remember that in addition to a candidate’s interest in our institution, the candidate will also be interested in learning more about the community.

 Examples of possible community involvement or interests include: